Hi! I'm Ali

 I learned how to cultivate a group culture where people felt like they belonged, where like they didn’t have to choose between being authentic or fitting in, and where they could experiment and make mistakes while having a safety net and support system.

-But something was still missing . . .
+But something deeper was calling . . .

-There was a deeper level of understanding- a relationship with these wild places, that was missing.
+There was another level of understanding- a relationship with these wild places, that was missing in outdoor education and adventure travel.

 I led a thousand miles of kayaking trips along a single stretch of coastline, and yet I did not know which plants were edible or how the fish moved with the tide.